Spyderisk/.github/profile/README.md

 * software tools to calculate risk in models of complex systems

-While the Spyderisk software is currently for the more technically-inclined, we make clear in our
+While the Spyderisk software is currently for the more technically-inclined, as we make clear in our
-[guide to Spyderisk contributors](https://github.com/Spyderisk/system-modeller/blob/dev/CONTRIBUTING.md) that if you have an interest in risk assessment, there probably a way to become involved.
+[guide to Spyderisk contributors](https://github.com/Spyderisk/system-modeller/blob/dev/CONTRIBUTING.md) there is likely a way for anyone passionate about risk assessment to become involved.
-Just explaining what risk assessment is about and why it is important is a skill in itself, and if you have that skill we would love to hear from you.
+Even explaining what risk assessment is about is a skill in itself, and if you have that skill we would love to hear from you.

 ## What is Spyderisk

-By *complex systems* we means "systems of systems that humans are unable to fully understand, debug or predict, typically socio-technical-physical systems."
-The social aspects include legal and policy requirements; technical components include information technology networks and machine learning/artificial intelligence; while physical systems include handheld devices, train station information zones, and human guards at country frontier checkpoints.
-These complex systems decide (among many examples) our everyday privacy, the safety of our medical records, and that airports function smoothly and safely.
+Spyderisk is for assessing risk in complex systems.
+By *complex systems* we mean "systems of systems that humans are unable to fully understand, debug or predict, typically socio-technical-physical systems."
+In other words, humans build critical systems that are unknowable, and so we need to apply mathematics to delineate the risks in these unknowable systems.

+Socio-technical-physical is a term that encapsulates the interconnectedness of the modern world. *Social* aspects include legal and policy requirements;
+*technical* components include information technology networks and machine learning/artificial intelligence; while examples of *physical systems* include handheld devices, train station information zones, and human guards at country frontier checkpoints.
+Put together, these kinds of complex systems decide our everyday privacy, the safety of our medical records, and that airports function smoothly and safely.

 The Spyderisk team has written many
 [papers and reports related to risk assessment](https://github.com/Spyderisk/system-modeller/blob/dev/docs/papers/README.md),